cirosantilli/db/mysql.md

 - `\n`: and other escapes are interpreted as a newlines.
 - `\\`: must be escaped to be a newline.

-#transaction
+# EXPLAIN

+Show internal information on how the query will be carried out after it has been optimized.

+Useful to help the optimizer optimize queries.

+# Transaction

 Sometimes many queries are part of a single logical step, and if one of the queries fails, then what we want to do is to go back to the state before the initial step.
 This is the function of transaction commands.

 Only certain engines support transactions.
-To find out which, use `SHOW ENGINES`; As of MySQL 5.5 the only engine that supports transactions is InnoDB.
+To find out which, use `SHOW ENGINES`;
+As of MySQL 5.5 the only engine that supports transactions is InnoDB.

-##autocommit
+## autocommit

 The `autocommit` server system variable determines if each command is committed immediately or not.

 By default it is usually `TRUE`.

 After a transaction starts with `START TRANSACTION`, it is automatically set to `FALSE`, and when a transaction ends it assumes the value before the `START TRANSACTION` command.

 Therefore, there is normally no need to set it explicitly.